samarth-kashyap/jupyter-compute-node/README.md

 ### Setting up
 Before running the jupyter notebook on a compute node, the first step is to configure the jupyter notebook to run jupyter without opening the browser.
-Follow the steps here to generate the notebook configuration file and set a password to the notebook. [link](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html)
+Follow the steps [here](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html) to generate the notebook configuration file and set a password to the notebook.

 Edit the `~/.jupyter/jupyter_notebook_config.py` file and add the following lines.
 ```